 When to go

-This trip is available from mid-April until early October.
-The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date within the season.
+This trip is available from April until end-October.
+The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date within the season.

 You will receive an email 2 weeks before departure, containing all the information necessary for your upcoming tour, including the following navigation tools: